cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 ## 3. Power Platform Tenant Isolation

 Power Platform tenant isolation is different from Microsoft Entra wide tenant restriction.
-It does not impact Microsoft Entra -based access outside of Power Platform.
+It does not impact Microsoft Entra-based access outside of Power Platform.
 Power Platform tenant isolation only works for connectors using Microsoft Entra -based authentication, such as Office 365 Outlook or SharePoint.
 The default configuration in Power Platform has tenant